 Traditionally, contact centers route customer queries to the first available agent capable of solving the issue, even if the agent is not the best personality and communication style match for the customer.
 Back then, routing failed to take into account individual compatibility, reducing customer service to a speed dating process, where interactions could be messy and unpredictable.

 Predictive behavioral routing intelligently pairs the right customer with the right agent by matching the personality profile and communication style of the customer with the most compatible agent.
 This matchmaking tool can even enable contact centers to recalibrate their routing settings based on a specific goal, such as improving CSAT or maximizing upsell rates.

 Powerful AI algorithms that have been trained and refined over millions of customer service interactions make predictive behavioral routing possible.
 This technology can ascertain whether a customer is compassionate and caring, logical and reasonable, creative and playful, or a contrast of these personalities.

 Every touchpoint informs a unique profile that accounts for these various characteristics.
 In essence, behavioral analysis reveals the person behind the text in a social media post or the voice on the other end of the phone.
-Contact centers not only can determine the emotional makeup of a customer, but also can route that customer to an agent emotionally equipped to supply exceptional customer service.
+Contact centers not only can determine the emotional makeup of a customer but also can route that customer to an agent emotionally equipped to supply exceptional customer service.

 Because predictive behavioral routing pairs customers with the most suitable agents, less energy is needed for the two to get on the same wavelength.
-As a result, contact center agents are empowered to create lasting connections with customers, because the baseline communication standard is set.
+As a result, contact center agents are empowered to create lasting connections with customers because the baseline communication standard is set.

 Gone are the days when proficiency, rather than emotional compatibility, was the single significant factor to contact center routing.
-Customers now can engage with agents who are simultaneously competent and empathetic enough to handle their queries, helping reduce average handle time by optimizing exchanges.
+Customers can now engage with agents who are simultaneously competent and empathetic enough to handle their queries, helping reduce average handle time by optimizing exchanges.